Generally Accepted Accounting Practice (UK)

-Generally Accepted Accounting Practice in the UK, or UK GAAP or GAAP (UK), is the overall body of regulation establishing how company accounts must be prepared in the United Kingdom.
+Generally Accepted Accounting Practice in the UK (UK GAAP or GAAP (UK)) is the overall body of regulation establishing how company accounts must be prepared in the United Kingdom.
 Company accounts must also be prepared in accordance with applicable company law (for UK companies, the Companies Act 2006; for companies in the Channel Islands and the Isle of Man, companies law applicable to those jurisdictions).

 Generally accepted accounting practice is a statutory term in the UK Taxes Acts.
 The abbreviation "GAAP" is also accepted as an abbreviation for the term used in other jurisdictions, Generally Accepted Accounting Principles, or Generally Accepted Accounting Policies.

 History

 Accounting standards derive from a number of sources.
 The chief standard-setter is the Accounting Standards Board (ASB), which issues standards called Financial Reporting Standards (FRS).
 The ASB is part of the Financial Reporting Council, an independent regulator funded by a levy on listed companies, and it replaced the Accounting Standards Committee (ASC), which was disbanded in 1990 following a number of criticisms of its work.
 To the extent that the ASC's pronouncements, known as Statements of Standard Accounting Practice (SSAPs), have not been replaced by FRS, they remain in force.